TimothyDanielQlik/git-site/docs/step2.md

 1. Select the staged file.
 You will see one staged hunk and one unstaged hunk.
 Open this file in your merge conflict tool, or a text editor.

     ???
 Tip
         Did you set up a text editor yet?
-If not, read [Set up Custom Actions](custom-action.md).

 1. I use VS Code to see the conflict.
 It looks like this.